baldurk/renderdoc/README.md

 RenderDoc
 ==============

-Welcome to RenderDoc - a graphics debugger, currently available for D3D11 development on windows.
+Welcome to RenderDoc - a graphics debugger, currently available for D3D11 and OpenGL development on windows.

 Quick Links: